developer-friendly/blog/docs/blog/posts/2024/0021-deploy-js-to-aws-lambda.md

 The next step will be the final stage where we deploy the [JavaScript] application code to the [AWS Lambda] function using [NodeJS] runtime.

+!!! question "Why separating API Gateway and Lambda stacks?"

+    While it may not be obvious and/or necessary, especially in a small setup, separating your TF stacks into manageable chunks of code will allow for better management and maintainability of your infrastructure as it grows.

+    Especially so, knowing that the next stack, the `lambda/` directory, will be deployed inside the CI/CD pipeline by the [GitHub Actions] runner job;
+    the less you put in that stack, the less time your CI/CD will be billed and the less dollar you have to pay to the GitHub! :moneybag:

+    As a concrete example, the current runner for this demo only takes ~40s to deploy the new JavaScript code into the previously deployed [AWS Lambda].

+    Those numbers will add up when you do 100s of deployments per month.

 ### Defining AWS Lambda Resources

 In the `infra/lambda/` directory, you'll find the configuration file for the Lambda function.
-These files defines the resources that are required to deploy the function to AWS Lambda.
+These files define the resources that are required to deploy the function to [AWS Lambda].

 ```hcl title="infra/lambda/versions.tf"
 -8<- "https://raw.githubusercontent.com/developer-friendly/aws-lambda-opentofu-github-actions/0b7f77849331dcde8d0411e851b490eef34711cb/infra/lambda/versions.tf"